narulanantham/where-is-the-plateau/README.md

 Rules for data collection:

 - Dec.
 2024 to March 2025: 30 minute runs, 3x per week (phase 1; strongly "suggested" by PTs)
-- April 2025 to present: 30 minute runs, 4x per week (includes the occasional Monday night group run, which takes 5-10 minutes longer)
+- April 2025 to present: 30 minute runs, 4x per week (phase 2)
+  - Includes the occasional Monday night group run, which takes 5-10 minutes longer
-- All runs are at an easy to tempo effort, as determined by heart rate
+- All runs are at an easy to tempo effort, as determined by average heart rate (flat over time)
 - No long runs, no interval training, definitely no sprinting :(
 - Strength training is non-negotiable (2-3x per week; warm-up on the elliptical)
 - Treadmill runs aren't included on the plot (average pace gets a bit jumbled)